 The Institute for Global Health Sciences will invite select student nominees to complete an online application to express their qualifications and interests in global health.

 The SRGH internship is not being offered in 2021 due to the COVID-19 pandemic.
-Students are encouraged to attend other global health events listed below.
+Students are encouraged to attend other IGHS global health events offered online.